 Choux Pastry, or Pâte à Choux, is a light pastry dough made from butter, water, flour, and eggs.
 Instead of a raising agent its high moisture content creates steam during cooking to puff the pastry.
 Amongst others, choux pastry is used make profiteroles, croquembouches, and éclairs.

-A dessert consisting of fruit stewed in a sugar syrup, originates from the 17th century.
+Another one of the French cooking terms which is now common in English language too, a compote is a dessert consisting of fruit stewed in a sugar syrup, originates from the 17th century.

 The process of cooking a meat in its own fats, and sometimes then storing that meat covered in those fats.